jmccl/acme-lw/SECURITY.md

 ## Reporting a Vulnerability

-Please report any security vulnerability via the button below.
+Please report any security vulnerability via the _Report a vulnerability_ button on this page.
 Please do not create an issue or a pull request.